- To establish a clear and sound framework for the encouragement of publications;

 - c) If the paper is submitted but not published yet, the paper will be rejected by the Editor-in-Chief without further revisions and without any further plagiarism investigation conducted.
 However, Warning may be issued to the author/ co-author.

 25.8.4.
-Appeal for review: As the penalties are severe, the affected person(s) will have the right to appeal to the Chairman HEC / Vice Chancellor / Rector / Head of the Organization for a review of the findings or may submit a mercy petition within 30 days from the date of notification.
+Appeal for review: As the penalties are severe, the affected person(s) will have the right to appeal to the Chairman HEC / Director / Rector / Head of the Organization for a review of the findings or may submit a mercy petition within 30 days from the date of notification.
 Such appeals / petitions will be disposed off within 60 days of receipt, by following the laid down procedures regarding such appeals.

 25.8.5.
-Penalty for Wrong Reporting / False Allegation: If the case of Plagiarism is not proved and it is confirmed that a false allegation was lodged, the Vice Chancellor / Rector / Head of the Organization will inform Organization and will recommend strict disciplinary action against the complainant, to be taken by his / her parent organization.
+Penalty for Wrong Reporting / False Allegation: If the case of Plagiarism is not proved and it is confirmed that a false allegation was lodged, the Director / Rector / Head of the Organization will inform Organization and will recommend strict disciplinary action against the complainant, to be taken by his / her parent organization.